djamelz/Coursera-PracticalMachineLearning/PredictionAssignmentWriteup.md

 for(i in c(8:ncol(cData)-1)) {cData[,i] = as.numeric(as.character(cData[,i]))}
 ```

-To manage the second issue we will select as feature only the column with a 100% completion rate (the completion rate in this dataset is very binary) We will also filter some features who seems to be useless like "X"", timestamps, "new_window" and "num_window".
+To manage the second issue we will select as feature only the column with a 100% completion rate ( as seen in analysis phase, the completion rate in this dataset is very binary) We will also filter some features which seem to be useless like "X"", timestamps, "new_window" and "num_window".
 We filter also user_name because we don't want learn from this feature (name cannot be a good feature in our case and we don't want to limit the classifier to the name existing in our training dataset)

 ```r